ethereum-optimism/community-hub/src/docs/protocol.md

 ## OVM Accounts

+OVM Account contracts are redeployable contracts layer-2 contracts which can represent a user and provide a form of 'account abstraction'.

 <!--
 **Planned section outline**
 - **TODO:** figure out how much of this needs to go into "integration" section